-- c.
+- a.
+The supply duct for all units is 12" in diameter.
+The return duct is 14" diameter for all air conditioning units. - b.
+The flexible ducts can be connected to the corresponding fittings with the clamps provided with the ducts.
+Note: All connections should be leak tight or a loss in cooling capacity will result. - c.
 The flexible ducts may be cut to the required length, see instructions packed with duct.
 Keep all ducts as short and straight as possible.
 Avoid sharp bends. - d.
 Ducts may be spliced with sheet metal sleeves and clamps.
-(See Ducting Installation Accessories below.) - e.
+(See Ducting Installation Accessories page 6.) - e.
 Once the inner duct is connected to the proper fitting, the insulation and plastic sleeve should be pulled over the connection and clamped. - f.
 For homes with multiple supply ducts or for special applications, a Y fitting is available to divide the supply air so it can be ducted to different areas of the home for more efficient cooling.
 Note: The Y fitting should be insulated for maximum performance.

-Blower Speed - The blower speed is preset at the factory for operation at the same speed for heating and cooling.
-For optimum system performance and comfort, it may be necessary to change the factory set speed.
+Blower Speed - For optimum system performance and comfort, it may be necessary to change the factory set speed.
+See figure 7 for factory settings.
 To change the blower speed: